-- Convert your measurements of load to values of nominal stress. - Plot your data, with appropriate errors included, in a form that allows you to determine the value of N for each balloon most easily. - Take the density of balloon rubber as being 950 kg m-3 and estimate the weight of a typical polymer chain in the rubber of each balloon.
+- Convert your measurements of load to values of nominal stress. - Plot your data in a form that allows you to determine the value of N for each balloon most easily. - Take the density of balloon rubber as being 950 kg m-3 and estimate the weight of a typical polymer chain in the rubber of each balloon.
 Note that "chain" refers to a molecular segment between cross-links. - The monomer repeat unit of balloon rubber is shown below:

+$$--CH_2$$

-$$--CH_2$$ $C = C$ CH_2 CH_3
+$C = C$

+CH_3